Sparse Robust Classification via the Kernel Mean: The Robustness of the Mean Classifier

 \subsection{Approximation Error and Margins}

-Define the \emph{margin loss} at \emph{margin} $\gamma$ to be $\ell_\gamma(y,v) = \pred{y v < \gamma}$.
-The margin loss is an upper bound of misclassification loss.
+Define \emph{margin loss} at \emph{margin} $\gamma$ to be $\ell_\gamma(y,v) = \pred{y v \leq \gamma}$.
+Margin loss is an upper bound of misclassification loss.
 For $\gamma = 0 $, $\ell_{\gamma} = \lmis$.
-The margin loss is used in place of misclassification loss to produce tighter generalization bounds for minimizing misclassification loss \cite{Graepel2001a,Herbrich2003,Shawe-Taylor2003}.
-For a classifier $f$ to have small margin loss it must not just accurately predict the label, it must do so with confidence.
-Maximizing the margin while forcing $\lmargin{\gamma}(S,\omega) = 0$ is the original motivation for the hard margin SVM \cite{Cortes1995}.
+Margin loss is used in place of misclassification loss to produce tighter generalization limits to minimize misclassification loss \citep{bartlett1998sample,shawe1998structural}.
+For a classifier $f$ to have a small margin loss, it must not just accurately predict the label, it must do so with confidence.
+Maximizing the margin while forcing $\lmargin{\gamma}(S,\omega) = 0$ is the original motivation for the hard margin SVM \citep{Cortes1995}.
 Here we relate the margin loss of a classifier $f$ to the amount of slop allowed in approximating $f$.